rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 product_url: exchange
 ---

-This article provides an overview of the features available in the Cloud Office control panel.
+This article provides an overview of the features available in the Cloud Office Control Panel.

 Choose from the following options to skip to that section: